Monnoroch/monnoroch.github.io/_i18n/en/_posts/2017-10-31-generative-modeling-with-deep-learning.md

 ## Acknowledgements

 Thanks [Olga Talanova](https://www.linkedin.com/in/olga-talanova-b319b761/) for reviewing this article and help translating it into English.
 Thanks [Sofya Vorotnikova](https://people.cs.umass.edu/~svorotni/) for comments, editing and proofreading the English version.
+Thanks [Andrei Tarashkevich](https://github.com/andrewtar) for helping convert this post into Jekyll.